lenardatthebreakwater/c-pong/README.md

 To run this application just double right click on the generated pong.exe file within the project directory

-The control keys are w and s for player 1 and up and down for player 2
+The control keys are w and s for player 1, up and down for player 2, and space to restart the game